What is art conservation? Is it the same as restoration?

 Sarah holds a Bachelors degree in art conservation from the University of Delaware and studied further at the Scuola Lorenzo de’Medici in Florence, Italy.
 Tim holds Bachelors and Masters degrees in fine art and art education respectively.
 He learned the trade through an extensive apprenticeship coupled with years of hands-on experience as a professional artist.

 Is restoration something I can do on my own?

 While art conservation is best left to the professionals, there are some preventive steps you can take at home to ensure a long life for your artwork.
 That being said, much of what we are tasked with fixing is the result of botched restorations from amateurs or well-intentioned owners, so if you are unsure, please ask us or bring it to us first!

 What’s the oldest thing you’ve ever treated?
 Have you ever treated any works by notable artists?

 Tim has worked on Russian icons dating to the 15th century, and Sarah has worked on an Italian renaissance altarpiece also from the late 15th century.
-Some notable artists whose works we’ve treated include Frank Benson, George Vicat Cole, Jean-Joseph Benjamin-Constant, Joseph DeCamp, Lydia Field Emmett, Domenico Ghirlandaio (school of), Emile Gruppe, Francesco Guardi, Anselm Kiefer, Yves Klein, Thomas Moran, Raimondo Pereda, Norman Rockwell, Dirck van Santvoort, John Singer Sargent, Gilbert Stuart, and Bradley Walker Tomlin.
+Some notable artists whose works we’ve treated include Frank Benson, George Vicat Cole, Jean-Joseph Benjamin-Constant, Joseph DeCamp, Lydia Field Emmett, Domenico Ghirlandaio, Emile Gruppe, Francesco Guardi, Anselm Kiefer, Yves Klein, Thomas Moran, James McNeill Whistler, Norman Rockwell, Dirck van Santvoort, John Singer Sargent, Gilbert Stuart, and Bradley Walker Tomlin.